9+ Games Most Similar to Trading [Alternatives to Trading]

 On the other hand, chess is considered a closed system because the rules of the game are well-defined and fixed.

-The game does not change significantly over time, and the number of possible moves and outcomes is finite and can be calculated.
+The game does not change significantly over time, and the number of possible moves and outcomes is finite.
+Thus, with enough computing power, it can be calculated and performed at a level higher than the human brain.

 Although there is a degree of unpredictability in terms of the moves that an opponent may make, the game can be analyzed and strategized in a relatively straightforward manner.